kylawilson/kylawilson/README.md

-I am currently a second-semester junior at Boston University studying Computer Engineering.
+I am currently a senior at Boston University studying Computer Engineering.

 I am particularly interested in hardware and low-level software.